Injured In A Rideshare Accident In Renton? Contact Pendergast Law Today.

 With the expansion of Uber and Lyft over the past decade, Washington state laws have had to adjust to handle the sheer volume of inexperienced and negligent commercial drivers on the road.
 In fact, it was not until 2015 that the rideshare industry became regulated in Washington, at which point both Uber and Lyft were required to provide extensive liability policies to cover accident victims.
 While these policies are invaluable in helping victims receive proper medical attention and long-term damages after a collision, insurance companies are still resistant to providing full compensation to victims.

 If you or someone you love was injured in a rideshare accident, then you need strong legal representation to get the compensation from the at-fault party’s insurance company.
 At Pendergast Law, our Renton rideshare accident attorneys have represented numerous clients in complex auto accident claims and can provide sound legal advice about how to proceed.
-We have over 40 years of experience and can thoroughly explain all of your options after an accident.
-To learn how to file a claim, contact our office at (425) 228-3860 or toll-free at (888) 228-3860 and schedule a no-cost initial consultation.
+We have been handling these cases for nearly 30 years and can thoroughly explain all of your options after an accident.
+To learn how to file a claim, contact our office toll-free at 888-539-9211 and schedule a no-cost initial consultation.

 There are two key factors that contribute to a rideshare accident.
 First, drivers often work in a competitive market that encourages them to accept more and more requests as they work.
 Many drivers work for Uber and Lyft as part-time workers, meaning they are often using the service to supplement their normal income.
 In turn, even more use the service full-time and rely on it to cover monthly expenses.
 Thus, they may be motivated to work long hours, ignore traffic laws, or speed to complete a ride and get to the next pick-up point as quickly as possible.